This post contains affiliate links. Please see our disclosure policy.

 Four images of the dough being folded in thirds like a letter, and rolled back out.

-Two images - one of the rolled dough at the end, and one of the biscuits being cut out.
+Two images - one of the rolled dough at the end, and one of the dough being cut.

 Two images - one of unbaked biscuits on a baking sheet, and one of them brushed with heavy cream and sprinkled with cinnamon sugar.